 An impacted wisdom tooth can cause more problems besides pain, they include

-When an impacted wisdom tooth starts to erupt through the gums and infection can occur around the top of the tooth.
+When an impacted wisdom tooth starts to erupt through the gums an infection can occur around the top of the tooth.
 Infection and swelling of the gums can cause increased pain and discomfort as well as bad breath and taste in the mouth.
 You may also find it difficult to swallow and feel unwell.

 When food becomes trapped between the wisdom tooth and the tooth beside it this creates the perfect environment for tooth decay to occur.

-An erupting wisdom which is impacted often erupts into the mouth at an odd angle – this can cause an ulcer to form on the inside of our cheeks, tongue or gum on the opposing arch.
+An erupting wisdom tooth which is impacted often erupts into the mouth at an odd angle – this can cause an ulcer to form on the inside of our cheeks, tongue or gum on the opposing arch.

 A tooth usually erupts and pushes through the gums and into the mouth in a straight path.
 If the tooth is impacted the pushing action is not straight through the gums and out into the mouth but rather in the direction of the position of the impacted tooth.
 This pushing action can cause a resorption cavity to the tooth beside it – this can lead to serious damage and loss of both the wisdom tooth and the affected tooth.

 Each patient is unique, which is why we take a personalised approach to your dental surgery care.
 Our dentists will discuss the positioning of your wisdom teeth and the urgency of your wisdom teeth surgery.
 All X rays and photographs will be shown and discussed with you as well as your treatment plan – considering the level of anxiety you may, At Dentists & Doctors we have the option of dental sedation to provide you ease and comfort throughout your wisdom teeth removal.